 The Brewers have lost some high-end pitching talent in the last few years, and outside of Yovani Gallardo, haven't been able to adequately replace it using their own farm system.
 Wolf provides a veteran presence and a strong arm to a young Milwaukee rotation.

 Iwamura was an inadvertent casualty of Ben Zobrist's breakout campaign in 2009, but finds himself with an opportunity for playing time in Pittsburgh.
 All the Pirates forfeited to gain Iwamura was Jesse Chavez, who wasn't anything more than bullpen fodder.

 Iwamura gives the Pirates an able bat that can handle just about any spot in the batting order in addition to a very quality glove at second base.

 St. Louis Cardinals—Resigning Matt Holliday

 The Cardinals bid against themselves to keep their postseason goat, but Matt Holliday is a good fit for this team.
 He provides the Cardinals with a dangerous bat not named Albert Pujols.

 He lengthens a lineup that without him, doesn't seem all that imposing.
-He's a smart ballplayer and seemed to fit in well during his few months with St. Louis.
-One fielding gaffe does not make a player, and Matt Holliday's first 63 games with St. Louis are more indicative of his talent level than his second to last.
+He's a smart ballplayer and seemed to fit in well in his few months in St. Louis.
+One fielding gaffe does not a player make, and Matt Holliday's first 63 games with St. Louis are more indicative of his talent level than his second to last.